-- LPMG-Consists of elected officials and their representatives from cities and counties along the project alignment.
-The LPMG met monthly from 2016 to 2019, with the Authority and Caltrain hosting alternate meetings.
+- Caltrain Blended Infrastructure Working Group-Met regularly in 2016 and 2017 to discuss technical issues related to the two-track blended system. - LPMG-Consists of elected officials and their representatives from cities and counties along the project alignment.
+The LPMG met regularly from 2016 to 2022.
 The LPMG provides input on the Caltrain Business Plan, Caltrain modernization, and the HSR blended system, and participants provide information back to their communities. - City/County Staff Coordinating Group-Includes staff representatives of the cities, counties, and other public agencies along the project alignment.
 Like the LPMG, the City/County Staff Coordinating Group met monthly, with alternating meetings hosted by the Authority and Caltrain.
 And, like the LPMG, the City/County Staff Coordinating Group provides a venue for dialogue of similar issues at the staff level. - Millbrae Station Area Intermodal Working Group-Consists of representatives from the City of Millbrae, the Authority, San Francisco International Airport, the City and County of San Francisco, and Caltrain.
 This group discussed issues related to the HSR configuration and integration of the Millbrae Station.